How much water? Why mulch?

 Get acquainted with your soil and drainage.
 Your surface soil moisture might be quite different - wetter or drier - from the soil a foot or more deep.

-Periodically – including during a hot spell and a few days after a heavy rain or watering - dig to a depth of a foot or so and actually observe and feel the soil moisture.
+Periodically – including during a hot spell and a few days after a heavy rain or watering - just beyond the edge of a tree's canopy, dig to a depth of a foot or so and actually observe and feel the soil moisture.
 After you’ve done this a few times, you will begin to develop an instinct as to when your soil is wet and when it is about to become dry.

 Observing your trees and other plants as you observe soil moisture will soon give you above-ground indicators.
 Staying in touch with your soil moisture as the weather fluctuates is an important part of gardening.